 Sarah Wisniewski — Administrative Assistant

 Sarah joined WPCA in 2015 and came on staff in 2018.
-She and her husband, Zack, married in 2014 and have a daughter and two cats.
+She and her husband, Zack, married in 2014 and have two children and two cats.

 The ruling elders of the church are called by the congregation and ordained to serve in the spiritual leadership of the church.